Former NASA astronaut Jim McDivitt, who led Gemini and Apollo missions, dies at 93

 Known for being a courageous test pilot and dedicated leader, McDivitt commanded two of the most crucial flights in the early space race — Gemini 4 and Apollo 9.

-Considered NASA's most ambitious flight at the time in 1965, the Gemini 4 mission was the first time the U.S. performed a spacewalk and the longest that a U.S. spacecraft remained in Earth's orbit: 4 days.
+Considered NASA's most ambitious flight at the time in 1965, the Gemini 4 mission was the first time the U.S. performed a spacewalk and the longest that a U.S. spaceflight had remained in Earth's orbit: 4 days.

-Four years later, McDivitt commanded Apollo 9 — a 10-day shakeout mission orbiting the Earth in March 1969 that involved testing the lunar landing spacecraft — four months before NASA would successfully land humans on the moon.
+Four years later, McDivitt commanded Apollo 9 — a 10-day shakeout mission orbiting the Earth in March 1969 that involved testing the lunar landing spacecraft.
+It paved the way for NASA to successfully land humans on the moon four months later in July 1969.

 Apollo 9 was his last trip to space.
-He would become the manager of NASA's Lunar Landing Operations and served as the Apollo Spacecraft Program manager from 1969 to 1972.
-He retired in 1972 both from NASA and the Air Force as a brigadier general.
+Despite his instrumental role in propelling NASA's moon landing, McDivitt himself never reached the moon.
+Francis French, a spaceflight historian, said McDivitt chose not to command a moon landing mission and decided to take on a management role.

+"It was more important to McDivitt that the overall program was a success than to personally land on the moon," he told NPR.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.